Justin Hubner

 Justin Quincy Hubner (born 14 September 2003) is a professional footballer who plays as a centre-back or defensive midfielder for Eredivisie club Fortuna Sittard.
 Born in the Netherlands, he plays for the Indonesia national team.

 Club career

 FC Den Bosch

-As a youth player, Hubner joined the youth academy of Dutch second tier side Den Bosch.
+As a youth player, Hubner joined the academy of Dutch second tier side Den Bosch.

 Wolverhampton Wanderers

-In February 2020, Hubner joined English Premier League side, Wolverhampton Wanderers from Den Bosch, with his new club describing him as a left sided centre back who would go into their academy squad.
+In February 2020, Hubner joined English side, Wolverhampton Wanderers from Den Bosch, with his new club describing him as a left-sided centre-back who would go into their academy squad.
 On 1 February 2023, Wolves announced Hubner had signed a new two-and-a-half-year contract keeping him at the club until June 2025.

-On 2 December 2023, he was named to the bench for the Premier League match against Arsenal.
+On 2 December 2023, he was named on the bench for the Premier League match against Arsenal.

-He was released by Wolverhampton Wanderers on June 6th 2025.
+He was released by the club on 6 June 2025.

 Loan to Cerezo Osaka

 On 12 March 2024, Hubner joined J1 League club Cerezo Osaka on a season-long loan.

 On 16 July 2024, Hubner's loan was terminated prematurely by Cerezo, and he returned to Wolves.
 He made 6 appearances in the J1 league and 2 appearances in the J.League Cup.